Disaster Relief Training - Tracy

 This class is REQUIRED for all new volunteers and recertification.
 This class is NOT for those who are attending Chaplaincy and Feeding classes since this material is covered in class.

-Prepares participants to perform ash-out or mud-out cleanup jobs.
-Specific information about each clean-up process will be taught.
+Prepares participants to perform ash-out or mud-out cleanup jobs, including specific information about each process.

 Participants will learn how to conduct the ministry of providing showers and laundry services to disaster survivors as well as team members.
 This class focuses on the ministry related to providing these services rather than the mechanics of setting up the trailers.